 I can’t guarantee any recoveries in your case.
 And you should not trust any lawyer that does.
-But I can guarantee that I’ll bring my experience and perspective to bear.
+But I can guarantee that I’ll bring my experience and perspective to bear while representing my clients.

 Intergraph v.
 Dell, Hewlett-Packard, and Gateway.